23 of the Best Types of Orchids to Grow as Houseplants

 C. luteola.

-Cattleya blooms are typically fragrant, large, showy, and funnel shaped, with large ruffled lips.
+Cattleya blooms are typically fragrant, large, showy, and funnel shaped, with ruffled lips.

-As for caring for cattleya orchids, first it’s important to know that they are primarily intermediate growers, with some species and hybrids that are considered warm growers.
+Cattleya orchids are primarily intermediate growers, with some species and hybrids considered warm growers.

-The best general temperature range for these orchids is 70 to 85°F during the day, with nights at 55 to 60°F. They can tolerate higher daytime temperatures when provided with more shade.
+The best general temperature range is 70 to 85°F during the day, with nights between 55 and 60°F. They can tolerate higher daytime temperatures when provided with some shade.

-Speaking of light – cattleyas appreciate bright light, and do well when they receive a few hours of direct sunlight in the morning or late afternoon, but not at midday.
+Cattleyas appreciate bright light and do well when they receive a few hours of direct sunlight in the morning or late afternoon, but not at midday.

-When it comes to humidity, a range of 40 to 80 percent is what they’ll need.
+A humidity range of 40 to 80 percent is ideal.

 Cattleyas should be allowed to dry almost completely between watering.
 Young plants and mini varieties need to be watered more frequently than larger varieties or more mature specimens.

-In addition, these orchids should be watered less while undergoing a cool rest period in the winter, otherwise their roots can rot.
+In addition, these orchids should be watered less during winter dormancy, otherwise their roots can rot.

 Cattleyas can be cultivated in pots or baskets, or they can be mounted on wood or cork.